QuentinRa/blog.quentinra.dev/cyber/privilege-escalation/linux/index.md

 * edit the environment variables
 * edit the files used by the program
+* create a file named after the options of the command, so that when a vulnerable glob-pattern is replaced, you will actually inject options
 * ...

 For instance, if a script using the command `ls` and the environment variable `PATH` with the value `/tmp:[...]`, then because you can write in `/tmp`, you can create an executable named `ls` which is actually a `bash`.
 When the script run as root is executed, the command bash is executed as root, and your escalation is done.